rossant/ipymd/README.md

 ## How it works

-* Write contents (text and code) in a Markdown `document.md`
+* Write in Markdown in `document.md`
-    * Either in the notebook UI, as usual, with Markdown cells and code cells (useful when working on code)
+    * Either in a text editor (convenient when working on text)
-    * Or in a text editor, using Markdown (useful when working on text)
+    * Or in the notebook (convenient when writing code examples)
 * Only the Markdown cells and code cells are saved in the file
-* Collaborators can work on the Markdown document using GitHub (branches, pull requests...), they don't need IPython.
-They can do everything from the GitHub web interface.
+* Collaborators can work on the Markdown document using GitHub's web interface.
 * By convention, a **notebook code cell** is equivalent to a **Markdown code block with explicit `python` syntax highlighting** (i.e. ```` ```python ````)

   ```